sliceratwork/FlipperESL/README.md

 * 4. Page number of the page number to update on the ESL (0~15)

 A **.ir** file will be generated that can be uploaded to a Flipper Zero through qFlipper.

+*Note that imageio python package is required to run the code*